 - Observation in other classrooms and other schools.

-- Formal observation by a college supervisor and mentor teacher.
+- Formal observation by a university supervisor and mentor teacher.

 - Attendance at a weekly seminar course at Calvin.